Skip to main content

 UCF SpaceU Awards Dinner

-The university’s Inaugural SpaceU Awards Dinner will recognize excellence and innovation within the UCF space ecosystem, including key partners, industry leaders, and outstanding faculty and students.
+The university’s second annual SpaceU Awards Dinner will recognize excellence and innovation within the UCF space ecosystem, including key partners, industry leaders, and outstanding faculty and students.

 Four participants seated at The Economist's summit, focused on advancements in the space economy and related topics.

 This flagship global event convenes industry, government, and academia to explore innovations in space tech, financing, private space stations, orbital compute, satellite intelligence, and more.
-Sessions will examine global security, space governance, AI in orbit, lunar infrastructure, investment trends, and other space economy-related topics.
 Hosted in partnership with The Economist.

-Capping off Space Week, this annual tradition celebrates UCF’s connections to the space program and unites fans around UCF’s identity as America’s Space University.
-The game will be nationally broadcast.
+Capping off Space Week, we will celebrate the 10th anniversary of this annual tradition, which pays homage to UCF’s connections to the space program and unites fans around UCF’s identity as America’s Space University.
+The game will air on ESPN.

 Launched in the Space Age, Charging Into The Future.